St. Elizabeth's Church, Marburg: Architecture

 The church is one of the earliest purely Gothic churches in German-speaking areas, and is held to be a model for the architecture of Cologne Cathedral.
-It is built from sandstone in a cruciform layout.
+It is built from sandstone in a cruciform layout, and is considered by architectural historians to be an early example of a hall church with an attached triconch choir at the east end of the church.
 The nave and its flanking aisles have a vaulted ceiling more than 20 m (66 ft) high.
-The triple choir consists of the Elisabeth choir, the High choir and the Landgrave choir.
-The crossing is separated from the nave by a stone rood screen.
+The triconch choir consists of the northern Elisabeth Choir, the eastern High Choir and the southern Landgrave Choir.
+The crossing is separated from the nave by a stone choir screen.
 In earlier times, the front part of the church had been reserved for the knights of the Order.
 The church has two towers with an approximate height of 80 m (263 ft).
 The northern one is crowned by a star, the southern one by a knight.
-It served as an inspiration for St. Paul's Church in Strasbourg.

-The Gothic shrine of St. Elizabeth is the most important treasure of the church, but other pieces of religious art are also exhibited.
+The representative west portal of the church, completed in 1270, shows the Virgin Mary flanked by angels in a floral setting.